scouten/ericscouten.link/content/2023/03/14-safe-is-faster-than-unsafe.md

 via = ["Mastodon"]
 +++

-via [Rust Weekly](https://mastodon.social/@rust_discussions/110021092996961287): why is safe version of function faster than unsafe?
+via [Rust Weekly](https://mastodon.social/@rust_discussions/110021092996961287): Why is safe version of function faster than unsafe?

 <!-- more -->